International Students and Parents

 Our schools support international secondary students with their English language learning.
 Secondary school students undertake mainstream classes with local students whilst receiving additional support with their English language needs.
 If required, the Secondary Introductory English Centre is conveniently located at Dickson College.

-International students can elect to live with a Department of Immigration and Border Protection suitable relative in Australia or reside in homestay if aged 15 years and older.
-If students are aged under 15, they must live with a Department of Immigration and Border Protection suitable relative in Canberra to attend an ACT public school.
+International students can elect to live with a Department of Immigration and Border Protection suitable relative in Australia, an ACT Government Education Directorate approved family friend or relative or reside in the Directorate Homestay program if aged 15 years and older.
+If students are aged under 15, they must live with a Department of Immigration and Border Protection suitable relative or with an ACT Government Education Directorate approved family friend or relative in Canberra to attend an ACT public school.

 Apply to study in Canberra as an International Student